shift7-ch/katta-docs/docs/introduction.md

   black box.
 * **Governance and auditability.** A server operator can see the membership graph and audit-log events for compliance reporting, while remaining cryptographically unable to read vault contents.
-Vault owners hold recovery keys, and the [Web of Trust](../arch/SECURITY.md#granting-access) guards against a malicious server substituting user keys.
+Vault owners hold recovery keys, and the [Web of Trust](architecture/security.md#granting-access) guards against a malicious server substituting user keys.

-See [Storage Provider Setup](../setup/SERVER_SETUP.md#storage-provider-setup) to connect Katta Server to AWS or MinIO, and [Desktop Setup](../setup/DESKTOP_CLIENT.md) to roll out Katta Desktop to users.

-## Comparison with Cryptomator Hub and Mountain Duck
+## What Katta adds to Cryptomator Hub and Mountain Duck

 Mountain Duck provides interoperable access to Cryptomator Vaults in any storage location, including S3-compatible object storage.
 Katta adds the following features beyond client-side data encryption and zero knowledge key management of Cryptomator Hub: